GSA/digitalgov.gov/content/resources/connected-government-act.md

 The new law codifies OMB Memorandum M-17-06, [Policies for Federal Agency Public Websites and Digital Services](https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2017/m-17-06.pdf) (PDF, 1.2 MB, 18 pages, November 2016).

+The sections below were curated by the [MobileGov Community of Practice](https://digital.gov/communities/mobile/) to help you make sure that your websites comply with the law.

 {{< img src="hr2331-connected-govt-act" >}}

 ## What Is Mobile-Friendly?